Skip to content

 • To ask for confirmation each time add ‘c’ :%s/old/new/gc

-Search and replace also takes regex like \d for digits, see :help pattern-search
+Search and replace also takes regex like \d for digits, see :help pattern-search. g stands for global

 Using d delete operator and a motion that the operator will operate on